vijaymathew/vijaymathew.github.io/books/info/chapter_5.md

    0.150       2.7370            3     0.2630
    0.100       3.3219            4     0.6781

-Entropy H:       1.8480
+Entropy H:       1.7427
-Avg length L:    1.9000
+Rounded-code L:  1.8500
-Overhead L-H:    0.0520
+Overhead L-H:    0.1073
 ```

 The overhead comes entirely from rounding.
 In this example, 0.5 and 0.25 are exact powers of two, so they incur zero rounding.
 The other two probabilities are not powers of two, so their codewords must be rounded up — contributing to the overhead.
+The average length of this rounded code is 1.85 bits, so Huffman is guaranteed to achieve **at most** that average length on the same distribution.

 When all probabilities are exact powers of two (like 0.5, 0.25, 0.125...), Huffman coding achieves the entropy exactly.
-In all other cases, there is some overhead, bounded by 1 bit per symbol.
+In all other cases, there is some overhead, but Huffman still stays within 1 bit per symbol of the entropy because it can never be worse than this rounded-length construction.

 This is the precise statement of Huffman's limitation, and it directly motivates arithmetic coding: by encoding sequences of symbols together rather than one at a time, arithmetic coding amortizes the rounding error across many symbols, driving the overhead to nearly zero.